 From the look of the trailer, Alias Grace is going to be just as dramatic and female-centric as The Handmaid's Tale was.

 It follows the story of Grace Marks, an Irish immigrant and servant, convicted for the murder of Thomas Kenner and his pregnant housekeeper-mistress Nancy Montgomery in 1984.

 Atwood, master of creepiness, based her book on real-life events.
 Although the full details are unknown, Grace Marks was a real 16-year-old maid who was sentenced to life in prison for double murder in 1840s.
 The stablehand, James McDermott, was also convicted and hanged.

-|What||Netflix releases its own Margaret Atwood adaptation|
+|What||New trailer for Alias Grace: Netflix releases its own Margaret Atwood adaptation|

 |Where||UK Netflix | MAP|

 03 Nov 17 – 31 Jan 18, 8:00 AM – 12:00 AM